Redirect domain to https & www but subdomain non-www

-First of all you have to install an SSL.
-It’s your choice if you want to buy one or generate a free one from Let’s Encrypt.
-At Blogger you can get it for free without having to go to third party providers.
+First and foremost, you need to install an SSL certificate.
+You can choose to purchase one or generate a free one from Let’s Encrypt.
+If you’re using Blogger, you can even get it for free without involving third-party providers.

-There are clear and precise rules about domain and subdomain redirection.
-As for https, www and non-www there is an easy solution if we follow the rules before and after placing the redirect in .htaccess or cPanel.
+There are clear and precise rules for domain and subdomain redirection.
+When it comes to HTTPS, WWW, and non-WWW, there’s a simple solution if you follow these rules both before and after implementing the redirection in your .htaccess or cPanel.

-Let’s say we want to have a domain like this:
+Let’s say you want your main domain to appear like this:

 https://www.example.com